edoardocattapan/ardo.github.io/_posts/2022-07-31-on-the-purpose-of-life.md

 - Pediatric research
 - Animal rights & welfare

-Moral values of today that can affect the next millennia:
+Moral values for a good future:
 - Cosmopolitanism: being a global citizen standing for global unity and fraternity
 - Longtermism: species-long (1M years) view, caring about the inter-generational equity for future generations
 - Concern for non-human species: animal rights and welfare